omnideconv/immunedeconv/CONTRIBUTING.md

 pak::pkg_install("omnideconv/immunedeconv", dependencies = TRUE)
 ```

+### Continuous integration

+Continuous integration are automated services that run on every pull request such as

+- code consistency checks
+- build documentation
+- deploy website.

+We have continuous integration set-up for all repositories.
+What the different services
+are doing and how you can benefit from them is detailed in the following sections.

 ### Code-style

 We use [pre-commit][] to enforce consistent code-styles across projects.
 On every commit, pre-commit checks will either